akihikodaki/dts/test_plans/ip_pipeline_test_plan.rst

 NOTE: ``ip_pipeline`` is currently hardcoded to start the reception from ports automatically.
-Prior to running the test described in this document this behaviour has to be modified by commenting out the following lines in ``examples/ip_pipeline/pipeline_rx.c``::
+Prior to running the test described in this document this behavior has to be modified by commenting out the following lines in ``examples/ip_pipeline/pipeline_rx.c``::

     /* Enable input ports */